BDC Hamburger Icon

 4. Look for a replacement employee.

-If a new hire isn’t working out, Hill recommends reviewing other qualified candidates in your applicant pool before terminating the employee.
+If a new hire isn’t working out, Hill recommends that businesses review other qualified candidates in their applicant pool before terminating the employee.
 However, don’t contact anyone for interviews until you’ve made an official decision to dismiss the current hire.
-It’s still beneficial to have possible replacements in mind so repeating the recruitment process isn’t too much of a time-suck.
+It’s still beneficial to have possible replacements in mind to speed up the recruitment process if you need to hire a replacement.

 5. Terminate the employee.

-If you’ve analyzed the employee’s performance and behavior, discussed the issues with them and are still seeing poor results, the ultimate solution is terminating their employment.
-When firing these staffers, be kind, honest and direct.
+If you’ve analyzed the employee’s performance and behavior, discussed the issues with them and are still seeing poor results, the ultimate solution is to terminate their employment.
+When firing the staffer, be kind, honest and direct.
 Make sure you comply with the applicable federal, state and local laws to avoid committing wrongful termination.

-“Best practices should be used in terminating any employee,” said Thompson.
-“Those could include managing against objective criteria, a careful assessment of the employee’s performance, documentation of the performance and inclusion of human resources and management in the decision-making process.”
+“Best practices should be used in terminating any employee,” Thompson said.
+“Those could include managing against objective criteria, a careful assessment of the employee’s performance, documentation of the performance, and inclusion of human resources and management in the decision-making process.”

 FYIDid you know